nagy135/rpm/README.md

 rpc new my_key my_password
 rpc new my_key my_login my_password
 ```
-Your shell might interpret some symbols differently...enclose arguments with special characters in single quotes.
+**Your shell might interpret some symbols differently**...enclose arguments with special characters in single quotes.
 This should solve all the cases except for cases where you want single quote inside ur password/login.
 Then you need to escape it with backslash:
 ```
 # wont work (just some of problematic symbols)
 rpc new my_key special_*$#!:_symbols